Open NowBusiness

 SafeWork NSW · Australia

 The $1,000 SafeWork small business rebate helps eligible New South Wales small businesses, sole traders, charities and not-for-profits buy approved workplace health and safety items.
-It reimburses up to $1,000 for eligible purchases that improve workplace safety after the business owner completes an eligible SafeWork NSW education activity.
+It reimburses up to $1,000 of eligible item costs after the business owner completes an eligible SafeWork NSW education activity.

 Funding